-Façades are traditionally designed to last and to withstand aggressive events, such as strong winds or heavy rain.
+Façades are traditionally designed to last and to withstand aggressive events such as strong winds or heavy rain.
 Façade systems can be engineered to offer reasonable degrees of resistance to these effects, and it is only possible to achieve such degrees of durability and resistance, if the different components of the façade can, individually, guarantee these levels of durability and resistance.

-When an architect, engineer or contractor, has defined, in general terms, the type of solution that is most adequate to each specific sealing detail, and its essential characteristics.
-Before selecting a specific manufacturer or brand, the architect, engineer or contractor, should confirm that:
+The architect, engineer or contractor, has defined, in general terms, the type of solution that is most adequate to each specific sealing detail, and its essential characteristics.
+Before selecting a specific manufacturer or brand, the architect, engineer, or contractor, should confirm that:

-- The solution to be specified in detail, is a complete and integrated solution, not only an isolated product without the specific accessories to be applied with and without options to fulfil special project requirements; - The quality of each one of the solution components is under certification and control; - The solution is tested and approved as a system (main components + accessories), as well as its application method, considering its typical applications.
+- The solution to specify in detail is a complete and integrated solution, not only an isolated product, without specific accessories to apply it, or to fulfil special project requirements; - The quality of each one of the solution components is under certification and control; - The solution is tested and approved as a system (main components + accessories), as well as its application method, considering its typical applications.